{{ item.label }}: {{ item.title }}

 From 2025 under reforms to the Initial Education and Training of Pharmacists (IETP) all new graduate pharmacists will be independent prescribers but they will need a designated prescribing practitioner.

-The conference will provide delegates with an update on implementing the RPS Competency Framework for Designated Prescribing Practitioners.
+The conference will provide delegates with an update on implementing the revised RPS Competency Framework for Designated Prescribing Practitioners which is currently undergoing review and consultation :

 Danny Bartlett lead pharmacist at Horsham Central PCN, senior lecturer at the University of Brighton and English pharmacy board member at the Royal Pharmaceutical Society

-Through national updates, expert sessions and practical case studies the conference will support you to develop or expand your role as a Designated Prescribing Practitioner, and support the development of effective pharmacist prescribing across your service.
-The conference will also discuss how becoming a DPP can enhance your role, and the benefits of non medical assessors in expanding pharmacist prescribing in organisations.
+Through national updates, expert sessions, and practical case studies, the conference will support you to develop or expand your role as a Designated Prescribing Practitioner, and support the development of effective pharmacist prescribing across your service.
+The conference will also discuss how becoming a DPP can enhance your role, and the benefits of pharmacist assessors in expanding and supporting pharmacist prescribing in organisations.

 This conference will enable you to: